Our research in Glasgow

 Our network of Experimental Cancer Medicine Centres (ECMCs) are unique partnerships between local NHS Trusts and universities that bring together lab scientists and cancer doctors to speed up the flow of ideas and new treatments from the lab to the clinic.
 The Glasgow ECMC has expertise in running clinical studies in both adults and children.

 The Cancer Research UK Clinical Trials Unit delivers innovative and practice-changing clinical research that impacts the care and outcomes for cancer patients in the UK and across the world.
 The unit operates within the NHS Greater Glasgow and Clyde hospital, the Beatson West of Scotland Cancer Centre.

-Based within the Cancer Research UK Beatson Institute, our Drug Discovery Unit has extensive experience and diverse expertise in small molecule drug discovery.
+Based at Cancer Research UK Beatson Institute is one of Cancer Research Horizons' drug discovery sites, which has extensive experience and diverse expertise in small molecule drug discovery.
 The team works in collaboration with researchers seeking to translate their research and develop new targets that could become the cancer treatments of the future.

 - 6,800 people are diagnosed with cancer each year.

 - 53% of bowel, breast, lung cancers are diagnosed early.

 - We spent nearly £19m on life-saving research in 2020/21.